-DRIVEWAY AND WALK GATE
+DRIVEWAY AND WALK GATE INSTALLATION GUIDE

-INSTALLATION GUIDE

-Revised 2/2015
+Revised 03/19

 PLEASE NOTE - All installations have a varying degree of 'uniqueness' to them.
-The following instructions are meant to be general guidelines in a normal post-in-ground installation of either our Stronghold Iron or Infinity Aluminum gates.
+The following instructions are meant to be general guidelines for installing our Stronghold Iron® or Infinity Aluminum® driveway and walk gates.
 If you are installing your gate in a different manner or have any questions that this guide does not answer, please contact us via phone or email.
+You can also view helpful installation techniques in our Video Library and Blog within the Knowledge Center of our website (www.ironfenceshop.com)

-Before You Start
+Before You Start 3

+Mark Your Layout

-Before You Start Obtain a Permit (if Required) 3
+Obtain a Fence Permit (if Required) 3

 Have Your Utilities Marked

-Gather the Required Tools
+Gather the Required Tools 3

 Purchase Concrete and Miscellaneous Supplies

-Digging Your Post Holes 5
+Post Hole Placement and Digging 5

-Determine the Post Spacing 5
+Determine the Post Spacing

 Digging the Post Holes

+Setting Your Posts in Concrete (Standard Posts) 9

-Setting Your Posts
+Setting Your Posts on a Surface (Flange Posts)

+Stronghold Iron® Flange Posts

+Infinity Aluminum® Flange Post Inserts 11

+Installing Flange Posts to the Surface 11

+Installing The Post Caps 13

-Install Your Gate 12
+Install Your Gate 14

-Determine Your Gate Hardware 12
+Determine Your Gate Hardware 14

-Install the Gate Hinges 13
+Install the Gate Hinges

 Safetech Self-Closing Hinges

-J-Bolt Hinges (5.5" and 7") 13
+J-Bolt Hinges (5.5" and 7")

 Install the Gate Latch

-Safetech Cobra Latches 16
+Safetech Cobra Latches 18

-Safetech Pool Latch 16
+Safetech Pool Latch 18

-Locinox Latch
+Locinox Latch 18

-Gravity Latch
+Gravity Latch 18

-Drop Rod (Double Gates Only)
+Drop Rod (Double Gates Only) 19

-Automated Gate Operators
+Automated Gate Operators 19

-Project Completion and Maintenance on Gates
+Project Completion and Maintenance on Gates 20